Nidhi28fg/Nidhi28fg/README.md

 ### 📌 Internship Website
 **Tech:** React and JavaScript, HTML, CSS
 - Built a responsive internship portal with clean UI and smooth navigation.
-- Focused on accessibility and performance optimization to ensure a seamless user experience.
+- Focused on accessibility and performance optimisation to ensure a seamless user experience.
 - Demonstrated ability to translate requirements into functional, production‑ready code.

 ---

 ### 📌 SuvidhaShare (Open Source Contribution)
-**Tech:** JavaScript, React.js  and tailwind css
+**Tech:** JavaScript, React.js  and Tailwind CSS
 - Contributed to an open‑source platform by **Suvidha Foundation** aimed at reducing food waste.
 - Implemented features for redistributing surplus food through “Surprise Bags.”
 - Showcased collaboration skills by working with a diverse team of contributors.